-For beautiful West Michigan hiking trails, check out Saugatuck, MI!
+If you love exploring West Michigan, check out the beautiful hiking trails in Saugatuck, Michigan.
 With wooded hikes, dune climbs and spectacular views of Lake Michigan, these 3 trails are must adds to your Michigan hiking bucket list.

 - Saugatuck Dunes State Park